andrewseltzer99/ITP449_Project_S-P500_Analysis/README.md

 After In[7]:

 Here is a grouped bar chart displaying the price comparisons for each year as well, but this one allows one to spot a particular trend easier.
 This trend is that we tend to see pre-holiday prices be higher at the peak of the market prior to a crash (as one would expect), as well as at the lowest points of each particular crash.
 These peaks being 2000, 2008, and 2016.
-The low points are 2003 and 2009.
+The low points being 2003 and 2009.

 After In[23]: